 Your equipment faces general wear and tear over time.
 Unfortunately, there is no way to prevent it!
-This is why it’s so crucial to stay ahead of the curve and incorporate chiller maintenance hacks into your regular schedule.
-By being proactive, you’ll reduce stress on your equipment, unexpected downtime, and costs.
+By being proactive with chiller maintenance, you’ll reduce stress on your equipment, unexpected downtime, and costs.

 - Fluid levels

 To ease your processes, ensure you automate the collection of this information.
 Many remote monitoring systems can aid in support.